About the AG

 Identity Theft Victim Checklist

-If you learn that new accounts have been opened by a thief, report the identity theft to all three of the major credit bureaus either online or by calling just one of the bureaus listed below.
+You can report the identity theft to all three of the major credit bureaus by calling any one of the toll-free fraud numbers below.
+You will reach an automated telephone system and you will not be able to speak to anyone at this time.
 The system will ask you to enter your Social Security number and other information to identify yourself.
-The credit bureau you contact will notify the other two to flag your file with a fraud alert.
+The automated system allows you to flag your file with a fraud alert at all three bureaus.
 This helps stop a thief from opening new accounts in your name.
 The alert stays on for 90 days.
-You will be given information by each bureau confirming your fraud alert and giving instructions on how to get a copy of your credit report.
+Each of the credit bureaus will send you a letter confirming your fraud alert and giving instructions on how to get a copy of your credit report.
 As a victim of identity theft, you will not be charged for these reports.
-(These are in addition to your free annual credit reports.)
-Each report you receive will contain a telephone number you can call to speak to someone in the credit bureau's fraud department.
+Each report you receive will contain a telephone number you can call to speak to someone in the credit bureau’s fraud department.

 Experian 1-888-397-3742